-MAJOR CHANGES IN THE CONTENT OF THE NINTH EDITION
+MAJOR CHANGES IN THE CONTENT OF THE TENTH EDITION

 The feedback relating to the structure and content of the previous editions has been extremely favourable and therefore no major changes have been made to the existing structure.
-The major objective in writing the ninth edition has been to produce a less complex and more accessible text.
-This objective created the need to thoroughly review the entire content of the eighth edition and to rewrite, simplify and improve the presentation of much of the existing material.
-Many of the chapters have been rewritten and some new material has been added (e.g. beyond budgeting in Chapter 15, economic value added in Chapter 19 and the strategic performance management framework in Chapter 22.)
+The major objective in writing the tenth edition has been to produce a less complex and more accessible text and incorporate appropriate recent developments in the management accounting literature.
+This objective created the need to thoroughly review the entire content of the ninth edition and to rewrite, simplify and improve the presentation of much of the existing material.
+Many of the chapters have been rewritten and some new material has been added (e.g. time-driven activity-based costing, environmental and sustainability issues, ethical considerations and the impact of the emergence of the knowledge base economy).
+In addition, a new chapter ('Challenges for the future') has been added that focuses on the emerging issues that are likely to have an impact on management accounting and considers some potential future developments in management accounting.
 The end result has been an extensive rewrite of the text.